1951 college basketball point-shaving scandal: New York University

 Following a surprising Final Four appearance amidst the subsequent 1961 scandal implicating New York University in the early 1960s, the Violets would disband their athletics programs for financial reasons in 1971 before reinstating them in 1983 as a Division III team.
 The Violets would start seeing newer, greater success as a Division III program since then.

 Jack Molinas

 In 1954, Jack Molinas of the Fort Wayne Pistons was suspended and later permanently banned for gambling by the NBA for betting on games involving his own team.
 He was ultimately linked back to the 1951 scandal by bets he had also placed on his then-college team, Columbia University, working alongside another gambler that had slipped through the cracks at the time (specifically a brother-in-law of one of the gamblers arrested).
 Molinas later became an associate of the Genovese crime family and a central player in one of the most wide-reaching college basketball point-shaving scandals in 1961.

+Interestingly, during his junior year in high school (in 1948), when he also was playing for the Hacken All-Stars (an independent team that mostly involved young high school students owned by bookmaker Joe Hacken, who not only was a longtime friend of Jack Molinas even back then, but also would later be involved in a future scandal with him years later, that went up against both college and amateur teams in various tournaments and exhibition matches), Molinas and the rest of the Hacken All-Stars would practice at CCNY, where Howard Cann would often try and recruit the young players like him into joining CCNY.